digitoimistodude/air-cookie/README.md

 }
 ```

-When adding new categories, the function itself responsile for handling the translations for title and description.
+When adding new categories, the function itself is responsile for handling the translations for title and description.

-There is also `air_cookie\categories\{category-key}` filter available to change the settings of indivual categories.
+There is also `air_cookie\categories\{category-key}` filter available to change the settings of indivual category.

 ### Loading scripts after cookies have been accepted

-The easiest way to load external script is by altering the `script` tag.
+The easiest way to load external script is by altering the `script` tag to be:

 ```html
 <script type="text/plain" data-src="<uri-to-script>" data-cookiecategory="analytics" defer>